 Smart City Technology

-Many cities throughout the U.S. are discussing the so called “Smart City” concept.
+Many cities throughout the U.S. are discussing and embracing the so called “Smart City” concept.

 Smart City applications to-date suggest it’s a term that is defined in many ways.
 It has been suggested that in order for a city to be smart, data generated and collected through Internet of Things technology must be used.
 The City of Yuma had this discussion and made a major commitment to become a Smart City through a partnership with Siemens and anyCOMM, an Internet of Things company based in Sacramento County, California.
 In the case of Yuma, the Smart City concept begins with the city’s streetlights which are being upgraded to LED bulbs.
 Siemens built the light assembly for the streetlights and anyCOMM developed a node that plugs into the new light assembly.
 When combined and fully deployed, the system will deliver high speed broadband connectivity citywide with a myriad of applications or uses.
 Yuma’s plans with regard to the Smart City technology includes;